MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A03-Probability.md

 \vspace{1in}

 Find the probability of selecting a red ace.
-There are only two red aces and a total of 52 cards.

 \vspace{1in}

 Find the probability of selecting an ace given that the card is red.
-There are two red aces but only $\frac{52}{2} = 26$ red cards

 \vspace{1in}

 If a card drawn is an ace, what is the probability the card drawn is red.
-There are four aces but only two that are red.

 \vspace{1in}